fredgibbs/fredgibbs.github.io/courses/historiography/schedule.md

 - Dipesh Chakrabarty, "Postcoloniality and the Artifice of History: Who Speaks for 'Indian' Pasts?", 1-27.

 {% include alert.html class='danger' title='Reading reflection' text="
-This is another classic article that can also feel a bit out of date, yet another example of how historians can directly shape the way history is written by asking profound questions and offering new perspectives that were too easily unquestioned.
+This is another classic article that can also feel a bit out of date, yet another example of how historians can directly shape historiography by asking profound questions and offering new perspectives that were too easily unnoticed or ignored.
+What is the premise of postcoloniality as described here?
+What are the main challenges to a postcolonial history?
 "%}